vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

 ];
 ```

-Testing in a temporary shell can also be done using `nix shell nixpkgs#vinegar`
+Testing in a temporary shell can also be done using `nix shell nixpkgs#vinegar`.

 #### Through building the source code